vert-x3/vertx-examples/kotlin-examples/coroutines/README.md

 {"id":"starwars","title":"Star Wars"}
 ```

-You can get the current getRating of a movie:
+You can get the current rating of a movie:

 ```
 > curl http://localhost:8080/getRating/indianajones
 {"id":"indianajones","getRating":5}
 ```

-Finally you can rateMovie a movie
+Finally you can rate a movie

 ```
 > curl -X POST http://localhost:8080/rateMovie/starwars?getRating=4